Modules

 A module is just a vector space over a ring.

 The quote above pretty much says it all.
-Have you ever wondered what would happen if you had a vector space V, but instead of the scalars coming from a field they came more generally from a ring[1]?
+Have you ever wondered what would happen if you had a vector space V, but instead of a field of scalars you had a ring of scalars[1]?
 If so, you just stumbled upon the definition of a module.

 Definition of module